Irreducible tensor products for alternating groups in characteristic 2: Notation and basic results

 \section{Notation and basic results}

-Let $p$ be a prime ($p=2$ throughout the paper apart for Section \ref{sbr}).
-For a non-negative integer $n$, let $\Par(n)$ be the set of partitions of $n$, $\Par_p(n)$ be the set of $p$-regular partitions of $n$, $\Paro(n)$ be the set of partitions of $n$ consisting only of odd parts and $\Parod(n)$ be the set of partitions of $n$ in odd distinct parts.
-For any partition $\la$ let $h(\la)$ be the number of its non-zero parts and $h_2(\la)$ be the number of non-zero parts of $\la$ which are divisible by $2$.
-Further let $|\la|$ be the sum of the parts of $\la$.
-If $\la$ is a partition and $A$ is a removable node of $\la$ then we set $\la_A:=\la\setminus\{A\}$ (upon identification of a partition and its Young diagram).
+Let $p$ be a prime (in fact we will take $p=2$ throughout the paper except in Section \ref{sbr}).
+For a non-negative integer $n$, let $\Par(n)$ be the set of partitions of $n$, let $\Par_p(n)$ be the set of $p$-regular partitions of $n$, let $\Paro(n)$ be the set of partitions of $n$ consisting only of odd parts, and let $\Parod(n)$ be the set of partitions of $n$ in odd distinct parts.
+Note that $\Parod(n)=\Par_2(n)\cap\Paro(n)$.
+For any partition $\la$ let $h(\la)$ be the number of non-zero parts of $\la$ and $h_2(\la)$ the number of non-zero even parts of $\la$.
+In addition, let $|\la|$ be the sum of the parts of $\la$.
+If $\la$ is a partition and $A$ is a removable node of $\la$ then we set $\la_A:=\la\setminus\{A\}$ (identifying a partition and its Young diagram).
 Similarly if $B$ is an addable node of $\la$ then $\la^B:=\la\cup\{B\}$.

 Sometimes we will define partitions by defining their (multi)set of parts (this will be useful to avoid splitting up certain sums depending on the different relations between the lengths of their parts).
-Thus, given a combination $\mu$, we define a partition $p(\mu)$ by just reordering the parts of $\mu$.
-Further if $\la$ is any partition and $j\geq 1$ let $\hat\la_j:=(\la_1\ldots,\la_{j-1},\la_{j+1},\ldots)$ be the partition obtained by removing the $j$-th part of $\la$.
+Thus, given a multiset $\mu$, we define a partition $p(\mu)$ by just reordering the parts of $\mu$.
+Furthermore, if $\la$ is any partition and $j\geq 1$ let $\hat\la_j:=(\la_1\ldots,\la_{j-1},\la_{j+1},\ldots)$ be the partition obtained by removing the $j$-th part of $\la$.